-As one of three Engineering-focused learning communities, Engineering Robotics is the LC for students interested in engineering design, maintenance, programming, or how robots have shaped (and will continue to shape) modern society!
+As one of two Engineering-focused learning communities, Engineering Robotics is the community for students interested in engineering design, maintenance, programming, or how robots have shaped (and will continue to shape) modern society!

-As a member of this learning community, you will take a Freshman Engineering seminar with other Engineering LC students in Engineering for Everyone and Engineering to Change the World.
-You will also have the opportunity to take introductory math and chemistry courses with other LC students, depending on your program of study and incoming math placement scores.
-These classes count towards an engineering degree and a minor in robotics.
+As a member of this learning community, you will take a First-Year Engineering seminar with your peers in Engineering to Change the World.
+Along with this seminar, you will also have the opportunity to take introductory math and chemistry courses with other LC students, depending on your program of study and incoming math placement scores.
+All these courses count towards your engineering degree and a minor in robotics.

 - Open To